 The use of Standards in determining the requirements to which the design of the Intrinsic safety explosion-protected apparatus shall comply.

-Pressurization (Ex ‘pD’) explosion-protection technique
+Equipment protection by pressurized room “p” and artificially ventilated room “v” - Dust hazards

-Evidence shall show an understanding of the characteristics and application of Pressurization (Ex ‘pD’) explosion-protection technique to an extent indicated by:
+Evidence shall show an understanding of the characteristics and application of Equipment protection by pressurized room “p” and artificially ventilated room “v” as they relate to dust hazards to an extent indicated by:

-The purpose and characteristics of the design features of apparatus and circuits protected by the Pressurization (Ex ‘pD’) technique.
+The purpose and characteristics of the design features of apparatus and circuits protected by Equipment protection by pressurized room “p” and artificially ventilated room “v” as they relate to dust hazards .

 NOTE: Examples of characteristics and design features are exclusion and dilution, purge periods, controlled shut down, monitoring and sources of internal release.